 Tip 3: Use your finger/pen to guide your eyes through the text

-When you use your finger or pen to guide your eyes along the text you have more control over what you are looking at.
+When you use your finger or pen to guide your eyes along the text, you have more control over what you are looking at.
 You are basically telling your eyes what word to look at and not letting them jump around on the page.

 You will be in better control of how fast you read because as soon as your eyes stop jumping around back and forth in the material, you will become more focused and the speed at which you read increases.
-The movement of your finger on the page ensures that your eyes don't stop or jump back.
-It's natural for eyes to follow movement.
+The movement of your finger on the page ensures your eyes don’t stop or jump back.
+It’s natural for your eyes to follow the movement.
 A good example of that is when we watch a football game or other sports.
-The eyes are quick to start following the finger through the reading material.
+The eyes are quick to follow the finger through the reading material.
 Whatever words and at the speed that you set for yourself.

 Because it’s much easier for us to control the movements of our finger than our eyes.
 There are completely different principles that apply to our eyes than how we move our finger.

 Tip 4: Try to guide your eyes increasingly faster through the text

 When you are used to reading what is above your finger, try increasing the speed at which you move your finger along each line.
 We are slaves of habit and as soon as we find a speed that we are comfortable with; we stop there and let that be enough.

 You can view it in the same way as when you are training for a marathon.
 We want to increase our stamina to run longer distances.
 The only way we can do that is to keep running further than we did before and, in that way, increase our stamina.
 This doesn’t happen automatically, but we must make a conscious decision to run further, even though our body says stop.
 Otherwise, we won’t get out of our comfort zone, and we won’t improve.